Skip to content

 United States

-The UAE intercepted 10 Iranian ballistic missiles and 45 drones on 17 March 1, closing its airspace for several hours.
-Despite the high interception rate, a third fire struck Fujairah's oil zone — following strikes on 13 March and an earlier hit that ignited the bunkering facility.
-Oil loading at Fujairah, one of the world's largest bunkering hubs, has been suspended since the second strike.
+The UAE intercepted 10 Iranian ballistic missiles and 45 drones on 17 March, closing its airspace for hours.
+A third fire struck Fujairah's oil zone; loading has been suspended since the second strike.
+Cumulative Gulf interceptions exceed 2,000 since 28 February.

 Human Rights Watch documents 11 dead and 268 injured across Gulf states from Iranian strikes — the majority migrant workers with no political voice in the conflict killing them.